fhopeman/justlazy/README.md

 # justlazy.js [![Build Status](https://travis-ci.org/fhopeman/justlazy.svg?branch=master)](https://travis-ci.org/fhopeman/justlazy)
 Lightweight javascript plugin to lazy load (responsive) images.
 Most of the existing javascript plugins using jQuery or supporting just the img-tag.
-This plugin is supposed to be an alternative for (responsive) image lazy loading.
+This plugin is supposed to be an alternative.

 - 100% performance with plain javascript (no jQuery)
 - 100% valid HTML (no empty src tag)